EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Encoding: Attention-Intensity-Attention Scheme for Temporal-structural Embedding

 \subsubsection{Overview of the Encoding Network}

-The encoding network consists of four key steps and follows an attention-intensity-attention scheme: \begin{enumerate}[label=\textbf{Step \arabic*:}, topsep=0in,leftmargin=0em,wide=0em] \item \textbf{Clustering structure encoding.} In real world, nodes might interact with each other at a group level.
-For example, the purchase of a smart phone will increase the likelihood of buying phone cases.
-To account for this, a new encoding is added to all nodes in the graph.
+The encoding network consists of three key steps and follows an attention-intensity-attention scheme: \begin{enumerate}[label=\textbf{Step \arabic*:}, topsep=0in,leftmargin=0em,wide=0em]

 \item \textbf{Endogenous dynamic encoding (Attention).} Since the temporal and structural dynamics are entangled in domains like road networks, we propose a specific attention-intensity-attention design.
-We first employ an attention network to encode localized changes in the neighborhood (i.e., the endogenous dynamics).
+We first improve graph attention mechanism by taking into account non-constant interactions between event types in a point process, so as to encode the dynamic localized changes in the neighborhood (i.e., the endogenous dynamics).
 When an event changes spatial graph structures or node attributes, the representation outputted from the attention will be changed accordingly.

 \item \textbf{Conditional intensity modeling (Intensity).} Then we couple the structure-aware endogenous dynamics with the time-dependent exogenous dynamics by devising a new intensity function that specifies the occurrence of events on edges.
 Note that different input events and different event timestamps will result in different intensities.